Ying-Yiping/CIS545-Project/index.md

 - **Check the correlation between the trip counts and the spatial lag**

 ![fig12]({{ site.url }}{{ site.baseurl }}/assets/img/fig12.png)

+From the figure, we can see that there is a linear correlation between the trip counts and the spatial lag.

 ### 2.2.6 Correlation Matrix